timothybrooks/hdr-plus/README.md

 ² Also to install libraw, libpng, and libjpeg on macOS run ```brew install libraw* libpng* libjpeg*```

 ³ I am creating a prototype of the HDR+ code that uses Exiv2 to detect black and white levels along with width and height; so stay tuned!
+If you have any pointers or better methods to implement these features; please feel free to contact me.